 Not Trusting Another

-When I was 24 years old (I am 67 now in 2016), I was very intensely seeking that summer for answers, guidance, and personal revelation.
-I had been back from a two-year LDS mission to Italy, was a student at BYU, and had decided to stay in Provo for the summer.
-I was very active in the Church but was seeking to understand a few things that I could not resolve.
+When I was 24 years old in 1972, I was very intensely seeking that summer for answers, guidance, and personal revelation.
+I had been back from a two-year church mission to Italy, was a student at BYU, and had decided to stay in Provo for the summer.
+I was very active in the church but was seeking to understand a few things that I could not resolve.
 I prayed and fasted a lot that summer.

 I finally had a very intense response from this effort.
 What I was shown surprised me because its significance did not seem that important at the time.
 However, I realize now that it was overwhelmingly important.
 The Spirit very clearly showed me that I must not automatically trust any other man as a spiritual guide, but I must continually seek guidance for myself.
 The Spirit led me to this scripture:

 “Therefore, let every man stand or fall, by himself, and not for another; or not trusting another….
 And if thine eye [the revelator for the Church] which seeth for thee, him that is appointed to watch over thee to show thee light, become a transgressor and offend thee, pluck him out” (JST Mark 9:44, 46; emphasis added).

 Just reading the above verses once will certainly not give you the intense, overwhelming understanding of what it implies.
 You might want to print it out in large letters on a piece of paper, hang it up, and read it every day for a year or two.

 One might read verse 44 and think that “not trusting another” applies to everyone in the Church except the president of the Church.
 Certainly he should always automatically be trusted.
 But read on to verse 46, and you will see it is absolutely clear that this scripture applies directly to the president of the Church, which it calls the “eye” of the body.